iMokhles/Aoraki2-theos-template/README.md

 * implementation
 this won't be hard for you ( u know how to use it already, not you :P )

+## Test

+You can install Aoraki2 from my repo to test your new button with it apt.imokhles.com

 ## Contribution

 You are welcome to fork and submit pull requests!